alwaysdata/documentation/src/content/en/docs/technical-specifications/bug-bounty.md

 - Issues that require physical access to a victim’s computer/device/interface (for example if the victim left it open or if the attacker is the victim).
 - Logout and other instances of low-severity Cross-Site Request Forgery.
 - Reports from automated web vulnerability scanners (Acunetix, Vega, etc.) that have not been validated.
-- Reports about third-party applications we provide to our customers but aren’t part of our system directly (phpMyAdmin, Roundcube Webmail, etc.), if the vulnerability doesn’t directly exposes customers data and/or metadatas.
+- Reports about third-party applications we provide to our customers but aren’t part of our system directly (phpMyAdmin, Roundcube Webmail, etc.), if the vulnerability doesn’t directly exposes customers data and/or metadata.
 - Reports on third-party applications that we provide to our customers but are not directly part of our system (phpMyAdmin, Webmail Roundcube, etc.), unless the vulnerability that exposes user data and/or metadata is fixed for more than a month in the upstream version and we are not up to date.
 - Reports about know vulnerabilities in sub-component parts (e.g. OpenSSH) that are just being disclosed.
 We aim to apply security patches in 30 days or less, so reports that concern to recent disclosed vulnerabilities are not relevant.
 - Reports about sites or applications hosted by our customer, except if the vulnerability is due to our platform in conjunction with the customer application.